-Daniel Shanahan is assistant professor of music theory and cognition at The Ohio State University.
-Before arriving at OSU, Daniel was director of the Music Cognition and Computation Lab at Louisiana State University, where he also taught undergraduate and graduate music theory.
+Daniel Shanahan is an associate professor of music theory and cognition at The Ohio State University.
+Before arriving at Ohio State, Daniel was director of the Music Cognition and Computation Lab at Louisiana State University, where he also taught undergraduate and graduate music theory.
 He previously taught music theory, history and cognition at the University of Virginia.

-Since 2012, Daniel has been the managing editor of Empirical Musicology Review, and since 2016 he has served as co-editor alongside Daniel Müllensiefen.
-He also serves on the editorial board for Musicae Scientiae and the Journal of Creative Music Systems, and is currently the chair of the Music Informatics Interest Group for the Society for Music Theory.
-Daniel also serves as the society’s Sustainability Coordinator, working on environmentally-friendly initiatives and proposals for the national and regional meetings.
-He holds a bachelor’s degree in jazz composition from the Berklee College of Music, and a PhD in musicology from the University of Dublin, Trinity College.
+Since 2012, Shanahan has been the managing editor of Empirical Musicology Review, and since 2016 he has served as co-editor alongside Daniel Müllensiefen.
+He also serves on the editorial boards of Music Theory Spectrum, Musicae Scientiae and the Journal of Creative Music Systems.
+He holds a PhD from the University of Dublin, Trinity College.